- George Joeckel, Online Training Program Manager, Utah State University / WebAIM

 - Type of session: General Conference

-Participants will receive an overview of principles and processes for optimizing accessibility in Excel workbooks.
+Participants will receive an overview of principles and processes for optimizing accessibility in Excel 365 workbooks.
 Topics include alternative text, contrast, tables, and charts.
-Participants will receive an evaluation checklist that identifies how to repair accessibility issues identified through the built-in checker and manual review.
+Participants will receive an evaluation checklist that identifies how to repair accessibility issues identified through the built-in checker and a manual review.

 Participants will receive an overview of principles and processes for optimizing accessibility in Excel workbooks.
 Topics include: providing alternative text for graphic elements that present content; meeting WCAG requirements for contrast for text and some non-text elements; creating tables with the proper structure; and four keys for creating accessible charts.
 Participants will also receive an overview of an evaluation checklist.
-The checklist provides principles for optimizing accessibility in workbooks, lists issues that are identified through the built-in checker and manual review, and methods for addressing these issues.
+The checklist provides principles for optimizing accessibility in workbooks, lists issues that are identified through the built-in checker and a manual review, and methods for addressing these issues.

 - Content authors can optimize the accessibility of workbooks through simple principles and processes.